 - Occur mostly on legs and arms

 Additionally, a red itchy, swollen bump with a discolored center or smaller red bumps that look similar to welts are common.
 These patches of bites can look like welts, zigzags, blisters, or hives.
 A raised flat bump may also appear on the skin that seems inflamed or hot to the touch.
-Bed bug bites are not considered dangerous in a sense of fatality, however, if an allergic reaction occurs you may need to seek medical attention.
+Bed bug bites are not considered dangerous in the sense of fatality.
+However, if an allergic reaction occurs, you may need to seek medical attention.

 Treatment of Bed Bug Bites